-1.10 SPILLAGE MONITORING SYSTEM
+1.11 SPILLAGE MONITORING SYSTEM

-This appliance is fitted with an atmosphere sensing spillage monitoring system in the form of an oxygen sensing pilot.
-This is designed to shut the fire off in the event of a partial or complete blockage of the flue causing a build up of combustion products in the room in which the fire is operated.
-The following are important warnings relating to this spillage monitoring system :-
+All models regardless of control type are fitted with an atmosphere sensing spillage monitoring system.
+This system is designed to shut the fire off in the event of a partial or complete blockage of the flue causing a build up of combustion products in the room in which the fire is operated.
+The following are important warnings relating to this spillage monitoring system:-